 People who are narcissistic are egocentric, first and foremostly.
-The mildest of narcissistic personality types tends to be co-dependent, self-promoting their own best interest while overlooking how their personal choices, attitudes, and decisions to affiliate themselves with a variety of stronger predators impacts their offspring, friends, family members, society at large, or in general other people.
+The mildest of narcissistic personality types tend to be co-dependent, self-promoting their own best interest while overlooking how their personal choices, attitudes, and decisions to affiliate themselves with a variety of stronger predators impacts their offspring, friends, family members, society at large, or in general other people.

 Those who enable Abusers while self-promoting tend to be Covert Narcissists.
 Ashamed to self-assert but also not willing to give up the social perks of socially supporting toxic people, they are the type who stay long term in bad marriages for their own sake then blame their need to stay on the children.